Skip to main content

 • constructing a log pole frame in the culvert as a bridge option for wildlife

-• placing mulch and natural material at the culvert base helps blend with the habitat and encourages wildlife to use the crossing
+• placing mulch and natural materials at the culvert base helps blend with habitat and encourages wildlife crossings

 • installing fencing with wildlife escape hatches either side of the underpass to help direct animals towards the crossing